VRConservation/neca_jpa/jpa.md

   - format: docx
     output: exports/jpa.docx
 ---
+# JPA Funding Strategies

-# Background
+## Background
 The large wildfires seasons of the past five years have been catastrophic for forests and communities.
-However, according to https://fireecology.springeropen.com/articles/10.1186/s42408-021-00110-7, they are not unprecedented in recent California history and are usually associated with periods of drought, e.g., 1920s and 2010s. resaerchers  found that during the past century tree densities increased up to seven fold while average tree size decreased 50% in the Sierra Nevada ([North 2022](https://doi.org/10.1016/j.foreco.2021.120004)).
-A chronic level of stress is created from high competition across trees leading stands to be less resilient to drought, disease, fire, and climate change. https://doi.org/10.2737/PSW-GTR-220 call for an aggressive approach to treat overgrown stands with ecological-based approaches to reduce the number of trees, while maintaining heterogeneity in the stand.
+However, according to https://fireecology.springeropen.com/articles/10.1186/s42408-021-00110-7, they are not unprecedented in recent California history and are usually associated with periods of drought, e.g., 1920s and 2010s. researchers  found that during the past century tree densities increased up to seven fold while average tree size decreased 50% in the Sierra Nevada ([North 2022](https://doi.org/10.1016/j.foreco.2021.120004)).
+A chronic level of stress is created from high competition across trees leading stands to be less resilient to drought, disease, fire, and climate change. https://doi.org/10.2737/PSW-GTR-220 call for an aggressive approach to treat fire-suppressed stands with an ecological-based approach that reduces the total number of trees/acre, while maintaining stand heterogeneity.

-Cite the pile burning paper too?

-Concerns for protecting mature and old growth ([Dellasalla 2022](https://doi.org/10.3389/ffgc.2022.979528)).
-Also cite https://doi.org/10.3389/ffgc.2025.1493879

-## Infrastructure & Capacity
+## Concerns
+A significant cause for concern regarding the protection of old-growth forests in the United States is their drastic decline from historical levels due to logging and development, which threatens biodiversity and climate stability. https://doi.org/10.3389/ffgc.2022.979528 highlight the fact that a large proportion of the remaining mature and old-growth forests on federal lands are still vulnerable to logging.
+The loss of these forests would not only diminish biodiversity but also release substantial amounts of stored carbon into the atmosphere.
+This underscores the urgent need to protect old growth as a natural climate solution.

+Further compounding these concerns is the lack of a coordinated and effective national policy for old-growth conservation. https://doi.org/10.3389/ffgc.2025.1493879 point to a history of policy debates and unfinalized amendments, such as the National Old-Growth Amendment, which have failed to provide lasting protection.
+The authors argue for a more comprehensive approach that moves beyond simple harvest restrictions to include landscape-level planning, the establishment of reserves, the protection of climate and fire refugia, and the setting of specific goals for the recovery of species that depend on these unique habitats.
+This highlights the necessity of a long-term, ecosystem-based strategy to ensure the recruitment of new old-growth forests and the recovery of their associated biodiversity.

+But let's be very clear, thinning dens stands of fire prone forests, is completely different from logging old growth.
+Furthermore, forest health treatments should not be one size fits all.
+Treating mixed conifer stands on the western slope of the Sierra Nevada requires different treatments than mesic forests in the Pacific Northwest.
+Managers should take steps to reduce fire risk, but still be required to consider negative impacts to biodiversity when planning any fire mitigation project.

+## Feedstock aggregation
+Regardless of approach, thinned forests will create a lot of biomass and much of that biomass from forest health projects is ending up in burn piles or log decks without further utilization.
+Not only does this negate fire mitigation efforts, since burn piles and decks will promulgate or worsen fires, but the carbon from wood is at risk of not being sequestered.

-https://doi.org/10.1093/jof/109.4.208 point out that supply guarantees, industry presence, transportation, and the value of the biomass were limiting to biomass utilization, whereas agency staffing, budgets, compliance, and partnership aggravated use rather than impeding progress.
+Processing biomass from thinning is challenging. https://doi.org/10.1093/jof/109.4.208 point out that supply guarantees, industry presence, transportation, and the value of the biomass are limiting to biomass utilization, whereas agency staffing, budgets, compliance, and partnership aggravated use rather than impeding progress.
+SIG recently completed a burn pile inventory across California showing massive tonnages of piles scattered through national forests and other lands.
+Yet burning those piles is likely more expensive that transporting them to a facility for processing ([Barker et al 2024](https://doi.org/10.3389/ffgc.2024.1496190)).

+Transportation subsidies to move this feedstock to central locations or nearby facilities could be a key missing component of the wildfire problem across the west.
+Creating Joint Powers Authorities in some regions, may be a solution to aggregate feedstock over large areas and provide it to process plants, mills, and other utilization entities.

-## JPA
+## Joint Powers Authority
-Developing and creating the JPA is part of the Land Use and Climate Innovation (formerly OPR) funded California Forest Residual Aggregation for Market Enhancement (CAL FRAME) pilot in the state's northeast corner.

-JPA finance strategy is adapted from the effort to secure sustainable funding for the proposed Northeast California biomass supply management joint powers authority (JPA) created to improve forest product supply chain bottlenecks.
-Developing and creating the JPA is part of the Office of Planning and Research (OPR) funded California Forest Residual Aggregation for Market Enhancement (CALFRAME) pilot.
-See the Introduction for more information on CAL FRAME and Chapter 2 for a summary of the CLERE Inc. [JPA Report](https://bof.fire.ca.gov/media/sbvcxfiy/cal-frame-jpa-noreast-opr-pilot_final-may122023.pdf) report to the Fall River Resource Conservation District.
+A joint powers authority (JPA) is a distinct government organization created when two or more public agencies agree to form a new legal entity to address a common issue.
+This authority is legally independent from its member agencies but shares powers common to them, which are defined in the joint powers agreement ([Governments Working together, 2021](https://sgf.senate.ca.gov/sites/sgf.senate.ca.gov/files/GWTFinalversion2.pdf)).

 :::{important} What is a JPA?
 :class: dropdown

-Paraphrased from the Governments Working Together manual: Joint powers are exercised when the public officials of greater than two agencies agree to create another legal entity or establish a joint approach to work on a common problem, fund a project, or act as a representative body for a specific activity.
-Examples of areas where JPAs are used commonly include groundwater management, road construction, and habitat conservation.

 A joint powers authority (JPA) is a separate government organization created by the member agencies, but is legally independent from them.
 A joint powers authority shares powers common to the member agencies, and those powers are outlined in the joint powers agreement ([Governments Working together, 2021](https://sgf.senate.ca.gov/sites/sgf.senate.ca.gov/files/GWTFinalversion2.pdf)).
+Joint powers are exercised when the public officials of greater than two agencies agree to create another legal entity or establish a joint approach to work on a common problem, fund a project, or act as a representative body for a specific activity.
+Examples of areas where JPAs are used commonly include groundwater management, road construction, and habitat conservation.
 :::

+A JPA is being applied in the state's northeast corner to improve forest product supply chain bottlenecks.
+The development of this specific JPA is a key component of the **California Forest Residual Aggregation for Market Enhancement (CAL FRAME) pilot**, funded by the Land Use and Climate Innovation office (formerly the Office of Planning and Research).
+The finance strategy for the JPA is adapted from this broader effort, with more detail available in the CAL FRAME introduction and a [report](https://bof.fire.ca.gov/media/sbvcxfiy/cal-frame-jpa-noreast-opr-pilot_final-may122023.pdf) from CLERE Inc. to the Fall River Resource Conservation District.

-Partners developing the JPA are clear in the role of the organization acting as a critical wood utilization entity, but that it would not compete for funds with other organizations, especially RCDs or markets with private entities such as sawmills and licensed timber operators (LTOs).
-The approach outlined in this chapter takes a realistic, feasible revenue assessment appropriate for the region.
-It provides a hypothetical operating budget for running the JPA during the startup's first five years.
-Creating a stably funded JPA will be challenging with widely fluctuating changes in private and public funds.
+In establishing the JPA, partners have been clear about its role: to act as a critical wood utilization entity without competing for funds with other organizations, such as Resource Conservation Districts (RCDs), sawmills, or licensed timber operators (LTOs).
+This approach requires a realistic revenue assessment and a plan for the initial five years of operation, acknowledging that creating a stably funded JPA will be challenging given the wide fluctuations in private and public funding.

 # Funding Options
 The abundance of state and federal funding of the past five years has meant many agencies and organizations depend on grant funding for implementing restoration and infrastructure projects.
 Trump administration cuts in 2025 clearly demonstrate the vulnerability of relying too heavily on grant funding.
 Many nonprofits are familiar with the cyclic nature of many funding sources.